Global Financial Strategy

 Thursday 25 Aug 2011 | Will Henley

 The British government has defended a landmark deal with Switzerland’s government and banks which would see billions in evaded taxes returned to the UK by Swiss account holders.
-The deal,

 French super-rich follow Buffett’s lead